sctthrvy/desktop-sublime-syntax/README.md

 desktop-sublime-syntax
 ======================

-Sublime syntax highlighter for .desktop files.
+A simple Sublime syntax highlighter for .desktop files.